 In order to avoid duplicated data retrieval when using a combination of both configuration methods, the rule for the vCenter can be configured to retrieve only specific data.
 One possibility is to access the Datastores and the Virtual Machines over the vCenter, and the other data directly from the ESXi-hosts.
-The license usage can be fetched in both configurations as the vCenter reports an overall status.
+The license usage can be fetched in both configurations since the vCenter reports an overall status.

 2.3.
 Monitoring the VMs

-Renaming the piggyback data
+Naming the piggyback data

 - If the VM’s name includes blank characters, the name will be truncated after the first blank.
 Alternatively, the blanks can be replaced with underscores

 If the host’s name is quite different in Checkmk, an explicit allocation can be performed with the help of the Access to agents ➳ Hostname translation for piggybacked hosts rule.